open-learning/git4ol/README.md

 HEAD is now at 2a4396c...
 Block Code
 ```

-In this ammendment we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and in the steps onwards so we'll start an interactive `rebase` from that `ref`:
+In the following commits we're going to fix some formatting error(s) in `refs/markdown@0.0.0/step/2` and in the steps onwards, so let's start an interactive `git rebase` from `refs/markdown@0.0.0/step/2`:

 ```shell
 author@shell:~/mock$ git rebase --interactive markdown@0.0.0/step/2